Teen who killed elderly Waterloo woman in 1993 granted work release

 She served more than two decades in prison before changes in federal law began reshaping her sentence and that of other youths serving life terms.

-In 2012, in the cases of Miller vs. Alabama and Jackson vs. Hobbs, the U.S. Supreme Court ruled that sentencing minors to life without parole amounted to cruel and unusual punishment.
+In 2012, in the cases of Miller vs. Alabama and Jackson vs. Hobbs, the U.S. Supreme Court ruled sentencing minors to life without parole amounted to cruel and unusual punishment.

-Then Gov. Terry Branstad addressed the high court’s ruling by commuting the sentences of Veal and others in her situation in Iowa to allow for parole board hearings after serving 60 years behind bars, but a subsequent Iowa Supreme Court ruling concluded the governor's commutation still amounted to cruel and unusual punishment.
+Then-Gov. Terry Branstad addressed the high court’s ruling by commuting the sentences of Veal and others in her situation in Iowa to allow for parole board hearings after they served 60 years behind bars, but a subsequent Iowa Supreme Court ruling concluded the governor's commutation still amounted to cruel and unusual punishment.

 During a 2013 hearing in Black Hawk County District Court, Veal was sentenced to life with the possibility of parole.